niolabs/docs/docs/system-designer/designer-tasks.md

 ## Service

-[Services](/services/README.md) are a user-configurable signal path that connects a collection of blocks so they can work together to perform a desired task or service.
+A nio [service](/services/README.md) is a user-configurable signal path that connects a collection of blocks so they can work together to perform a desired task or service.

 Services are created inside an instance and contain blocks.